 AWPF staff will provide opportunities for pre-application consultations (as time permits) with potential applicants on a first-come-first-served basis as indicated in Table 1.
 Due to time constraints, consultations will be limited to a maximum of one hour.
 Applicants should schedule a consultation as far in advance as possible, and are encouraged to submit a draft application at least one week in advance of the consultation.
-Consultations will be conducted at the AWPF office in Phoenix or offered via teleconference.
+Consultations will be conducted via teleconference or virtual meeting.

 In addition, AWPF staff will conduct a workshop for potential applicants as indicated in Table 2.
 It is highly recommended that applicants attend a workshop and schedule a pre-application consultation.
-Past experience has demonstrated that workshop attendance and discussing your proposal with staff should help you develop a better application.
+Past experience has demonstrated that workshop attendance and discussing your proposal with staff could help you develop a better application.

 Table 2.
-FY 2020 Grant Application Workshop
+FY 2023 Grant Application Workshop